Why continuous deployment?

 Instantly correct errors and adapt your features

 By deploying your features gradually and flagging each functionality, you maintain control and can roll them back and correct potential errors at any point.
-Whether the problem is a technical bug or a misinterpretation of the requirement, you can trigger a roll-back at any time to improve the elements in question.
+Whether the problem is a technical bug or a misinterpretation of the requirement, you can trigger a roll-back at any time to improve the elements in question and have a continuous integration system.

 Adopting a DevOps culture to implement continuous deployment